graphql-java/graphql-java-page/content/blog/api-changes.md

 }
 {{< / highlight >}}

-## 4. A value is removed from an Enum which is used as input.
+## 4. A value is removed from an Enum which is used as input

 Every request which used the value becomes invalid.

-## 5. A required input field or argument is added which doesn't have a default value.
+## 5. A required input field or argument is added which doesn't have a default value

 Every request which queried the field becomes invalid because the required argument or input field is not provided.

+## 6. A field is removed

+Every request which queried the failed becomes invalid.

+## 7. The type of a field is changed

-## 6. An Interface is removed from an Object or Interface.
+## 8. An Interface is removed from an Object or Interface

 Every request which queried the type via Fragment becomes invalid.

-## 7. An argument or input field is removed.
+## 9. An argument or input field is removed

 Every request which provided the argument or input field becomes invalid.

-## 8. An argument type or input field is changed in an incompatible way.
+## 10. An argument type or input field is changed in an incompatible way

 Any change which is not just removing non-nullable constraints is breaking.

 TODO: more explanation.

-## 9. A Query Directive was removed.
+## 11. A Query Directive is removed

 Every request which used the Directive becomes invalid.

-## 10. A Query Directive was changed from repeatable to not repeatable.
+## 12. A Query Directive is changed from repeatable to not repeatable

 Every request which provided multiple instances of the Directive on the same element becomes invalid.

-## 11. A Query location for a Query Directive was removed.
+## 13. A Query location for a Query Directive is removed

 Every request which has the Directive on the now removed location becomes invalid.

-## 12. A value is added to an Enum.
+## 14. A value is added to an Enum

-If a client is not developed in defensive way which expects new Enum values it can cause problems.
+If a client doesn't expect new Enum values it can cause problems.
+For example a switch over all Enum values is not able to handle a new unknown value.

+## 15. A type is added to a Union

+If a client doesn't expect that Union members can grow, it can cause problems.

+For example a query over all Union members:
+{{< highlight Scala "linenos=table" >}}
+{ unionField {
+    ... on Member1{
+      # more
+    }
+    ... on Member2{
+      # more
+    }
+    ... on Member3{
+      # more
+    }
+}
+{{< / highlight >}}

+When at development time the Union only consist of 3 member types, but is expanded later the query above will result in empty Objects for these new types.
+If a client might not be able to handle that.

-## 13. Default value for argument or input field is changed
+## 16. A Default value for argument or input field is changed

 Every request which didn't provide any value for this argument or input field is now using the new default value.